Astronomy Essentials

 Sometimes, Mars is bright

-Indeed, Mars’ dramatic swings in brightness (and its red color) are why the early stargazers named Mars for their God of War.
+Mars’ dramatic swings in brightness (and its red color) are why the early stargazers named Mars for their god of war.

 Sometimes the war god rests.
 And sometimes he grows fierce!
-In fact, these changes are part of the reason Mars is so fascinating to watch in the night sky.
+These changes are part of the reason Mars is so fascinating to watch in the night sky.

 When Mars passes opposition, every 2 years, it appears large and bright for only a few weeks.
 The panel above shows the change in Mars’ apparent size from November 20, 2024, to March 12, 2025.
 Mars will appear 14.6 arcseconds wide on January 15, 2025.
 Image via Dominic Ford/ In-The-Sky.org.
 Used with permission.

-As Mars races towards its next opposition in January 2025, it’ll grow in apparent size and increase in brightness.
+As Mars races towards its next opposition in January 2025, it grows in apparent size and increases in brightness.
 Chart via Guy Ottewell’s 2024 Astronomical Calendar.
 Used with permission.

 Want to follow Mars?
 Bookmark EarthSky’s monthly night sky guide.